jmeowmeow/PixieReport/express-progress/tasks.md

     - [ ] Copy /make URL(s) to clipboard -- use similar technique from alt-text
     - [ ] Station list view/search <- or use map navigation

-2026-07-13: Map Navigation Attempts
+2026-07-13: World Map Navigation Attempts

 - [X] Add click response from weather map to lat/long
     - [X] Start by using /stations page which already has lat/long navigation
     - [X] Add parsing x,y to degLat, degLong.
 You can use the preloaded image size.
 - [ ] Show nearest stations on /make page, similar to /stations page.
+    - [X] svg nearest stations
-- [ ] Make the nearest stations a selectable list
+    - [ ] clickable list like /stations
 - [ ] maybe we can try spriting the weather map in the client? hmm
     - [ ] How much zoom/unzoom can we use and have it still be useful?